 - Not being able to point out sexist jokes because you’ll be told you have no sense of humor.

 Join the Ditch the Bitch Stigma Meetup!
-We currently have a Sunnyvale, CA chapter and a San Francisco, CA chapter.
+We currently have active chapters in San Francisco, CA and Berkeley, CA.

 “I’ve never heard that phrase before, but I know exactly what you’re talking about.” – Cassy